alexandrumos/dldns/README.md

 ======

 ## About
 I created this simple tool to automatically update DNS entries for domains hosted at Linode.
 Uses [Linode API v4](https://developers.linode.com/v4/introduction) to update domain records to a specified target.
+It's used in combination with `cron` to update IPs after they change.

 ## How to install it